RinDig/Moral-Foundations-Agent-Based-Model-MoralABM-/README.md

    - Results show how moral beliefs evolve and potentially polarize over time

 ## Interaction Strategies

+[//]: # (These are good ideas!
+But we need to stay focused on the taking the easiest steps first)

+[//]: # (that is, re-indexing KL-similarity as such that there is negative and positive influence.)

+[//]: # (I don't think the backfire strategy should necessarily be implemented currently as I think (a) it will lead to too strong polarization)

+[//]: # (and (b) I don't think it is realistic for your average person to engage in this a lot of the time.)

+[//]: # (there is, however, evidence for that when people engage in moral decision making (specifically trade offs) they revise their internal states)

+[//]: # (to maintain coherence.
+Either way I think these effects are too complex for the aim of the model.)

 ### Default Strategy
 Agents positively influence each other based on belief similarity: